Yofiel/santander-homebroker-backend/README.md

 ---

 **en**: To help with project documentation, the OpenAPI specification (OAS) for RESTful APIs is used with the graphical interface (web based) provided by the Swagger project.
 The swagger-ui can be accessed with `<your-server-or-localhost>:8080/swagger-ui.html`.
-With swagger-ui you will be able to consult and test the functionalities provided by the RESTful API of this project.
+With swagger-ui you will be able to consult and test the functionalities provided by the REST API of this project.

 Look above for a preview of swagger-ui.